jabbrowocky/CrescendoRecipeApiChallenge/README.md

 # Crescendo Collective Recipe API challenge

 I chose to build this in React so I bootstrapped it with [Create React App](https://github.com/facebook/create-react-app) in order to hit the ground running more quickly.
 I'm using the [JS Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make API requests.
+I'm also using [React Router Dom](https://reactrouter.com/) for routing, a couple Google fonts (Lekton and Montserrat), and some icons and components from [Material-UI](https://material-ui.com/).

 ## Available Scripts